No Start - No Fuel 'Spider' Fuel Injector Troubleshooting Case Study

 After replacing them the Jimmy wouldn't start.
 It turned over really good though.
 I replaced the fuel pump, fuel regulator, fuel filter, fuel lines and checked for power at the relay, which it is getting.
 The meter shows 11.6 Volts for 2 seconds.

 I checked the spider connector with a Noid light, which shows power going there: it flashes as the Jimmy is turning over.
-I checked the fuel pressure at the valve and it shows 60 lbs. of pressure.
+I checked the fuel pressure at the valve and it shows 60 lbs.
+Of pressure.
 I'm assuming the oil pressure switch is still good since the oil pressure gauge goes to normal pressures while turning the Jimmy over.

 Everything seems to be pointing to the spider; gummed up from sitting all summer?
 Is there anyway to check the spider or can it be rebuilt by me?

-Now, in case you're in a hurry and need to know now what the solution was, Jim replaced the ‘Spider’ assembly (you can read his last post here: Repair Solution).
+Now, in case you're in a hurry and need to know now what the solution was, Jim replaced the 'Spider' assembly (you can read his last post here: Repair And Solution).
 The one on his Jimmy wasn't spraying fuel into the cylinders even though it was getting an activation signal from the PCM (Powertrain Control Module = Fuel Injection Computer).

 Now, since this is an issue that I've seen before and other readers have reported similar problems, in the next headings and pages, I'm gonna' dissect Jim's diagnostic and repair experience.
 So if you're facing a similar situation, you'll know what to look for and what to test.